harrisonturton/harrisonturton/README.md

 ### Hey hey! 👋

-Software engineer based in Sydney.
-Currently working at [Canva](https://www.canva.com/) and studying a groovy mix of CS & philosphy at the ANU.
+I'm a software engineer based in Sydney, currently working at [Canva](https://www.canva.com/) and studying a groovy mix of CS & philosphy at the ANU.

 <!--
 **Current Interests**

-- 🤓 WebGl with Rust & WebAssembly
-- 👔 Product management & business strategy
+**Current Interests**

+- 🤓 WebGL as the view target for next-gen internet applications
+- 🎨 Innovative human-computer interfaces
+- 📺 Early visions of computing
-- ✍️ Learning to write!
+-
 **harrisonturton/harrisonturton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: